Birth choices and advice

 - get very tired because labour can take many hours.

-Sometimes women whose vaginal births don’t go well might need to have unplanned (emergency) caesareans.
-An unplanned caesarean can have more problems than a planned (elective) caesarean – for example, an increased risk of infection.
+Sometimes when there are complications during vaginal birth, a woman might need to have an unplanned (emergency) caesarean.
+An unplanned caesarean can have more problems than a planned (elective) caesarean – for example, an increased risk of infection or risks from using a general anaesthetic.

 Increasing your chances of vaginal birth